data-preservation-programs/singularity/docs/en/cli-reference/storage/update/s3/aws.md

    --endpoint
       Endpoint for S3 API.

-      Leave blank if using AWS to use the default endpoint for the region.
+      Required when using an S3 clone.

    --location-constraint
       Location constraint - must be set to match the Region.

+      Leave blank if not sure.
 Used when creating buckets only.

       Examples:
          | <unset>        | Empty for US Region, Northern Virginia, or Pacific Northwest